LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/permission-system.md

 </tbody>
 </table>

-You can configure these permissions in Conversational Cloud.
+You may configure these permissions in Conversational Cloud.
 More info on adding permissions can be found [here](https://knowledge.liveperson.com/admin-settings-permissions-profiles.html).
 The process is simple:

-* Click on the Users tab at the top of the Conversational Cloud UI and then click profiles.
+* Select Users tab at the top of the Conversational Cloud UI and then click profiles.
 * Create/Edit a profile and add the relevant FaaS-* permission to it.

 ![FaaSPermissionSystem](img/functions/functions_permission_system.png)

 ### Hints

-* Please be aware that roles like Agent don't have the option to get FaaS Developer/Admin permission.
+* Please be aware that roles like Agent do not have the option to get FaaS Developer/Admin permission.
 You will need to use a different role in that case.
 * The [CLI](liveperson-functions-foundations-liveperson-functions-cli.html) leverages the same permissions.
 Therefore you need to ensure that the user used has at least the FaaS-Developer permission.
-* We suggest obeying the security principle of least privilege and, therefore, only selecting the minimal set of permissions.
-E.g. If the user will be only using function (invoking).
-Then the FaaS-Invocation is only required.
+* We suggest obeying the security principle of least privilege and, therefore, only selecting the minimal set of permissions, e.g. if the user will only invoke functions solely, the FaaS-Invocation is required.